After Wall Street's stumble, is now the time to pull out your savings?

 The political maelstrom surrounding the Trump Administration splashed cold water on the markets Wednesday, driving the Dow down 372 points.
-On Thursday, early indications were for another down day, but the major indices were moving up incrementally by midday.
+The major indices slightly recovered Thursday.

 For new investors who might not be used to the stock market's propensity for wild rides, the pros have a simple message: Take a deep breath.